PandoraMedia/scooch/docs/getting_started/getting_started.rst

 Getting Started
 ---------------

-For help on getting started with scooch, explore the docs below.
+For help on getting started with Scooch, explore the docs below.

 To understand how Scooch works, it is most helpful to explore the :ref:`new_codebase` section, even if you plan to apply Scooch to an existing codebase.